-Human beings have legal rights that protect our safety, identity, and property.
-More specifically, per the Fair Credit Reporting Act (FCRA), we also have the right to an accurate credit report.
+Human beings have legal rights that protect your safety, identity, and property.
+More specifically, per the Fair Credit Reporting Act (FCRA), you also have the right to an accurate credit report.

 That said, credit reporting companies make mistakes, and businesses that report to these companies — the information providers — don't always hit the mark.